kaantanidir/DSA210-Project/README.md

 This project aims to model and predict short-term popularity growth of YouTube trending videos by combining internal platform metrics (views, likes, comments, category, channel information) with external search interest signals from Google Trends.

-The objective is to determine which features best predict next-day view growth and to build machine learning models that classify or regress “high-growth” outcomes.
+The objective is to determine which features best predict next-day view growth and to build machine learning models that classify ‘high-growth’ outcomes.

 ---